mikro-orm/mikro-orm/docs/docs/migrations.md

 npx mikro-orm migration:down --to 0                           # migrate down all migrations
 ```

-> To run TS migration files, we will need to [enable `useTsNode` flag](quick-start.md#setting-up-the-commandline-tool) in our `package.json`.
+> To run TS migration files, you will need to [enable `useTsNode` flag](quick-start.md#setting-up-the-commandline-tool) in your `package.json`.

-For the `migration:fresh` command we can specify `--seed` to seed the database after migrating.
+For the `migration:fresh` command you can specify `--seed` to seed the database after migrating.

 ```shell
 npx mikro-orm migration:fresh --seed              # seed the database with the default database seeder